 Summer’s always used as a target until we get there and find we’re still sitting on the couch watching The Crown and the biscuits are either all gone or very soon will be.

 In banking, there’s nothing more refreshing than finding out that someone else is responsible for something, and it’s the same when trying to coax yourself into new health habits.
 Making someone else responsible for your fitness is one way of saying “speak to a personal trainer”; good personal trainers (PTs) are usually an excellent way of understanding what needs to be targeted and how to achieve it because they possess the experience of having done it all before, even with certified biscuit addicts.

 Typically you might weigh up a PT based on reputation or skillset, or whatever’s available through a company plan.
-Taking time to get the right one is time well spent; likewise, a bank’s data needs specific qualities to ensure it can react to looming regulations (GDPR, anyone?) and pressures from teams demanding faster customer acquisition and better customer retention.
+Taking time to get the right one is time well spent; likewise, a bank’s data needs specific qualities to ensure it can react to looming regulations (GDPR compliance, anyone?) and pressures from teams demanding faster customer acquisition and better customer retention.

 Whilst it’s far broader than data quality, it’s fair to say that one thing GDPR compliance will be helped significantly by a robust understanding of the bank’s Single Customer View.
 This relies on data on core systems, so running health-checks aligned to the Enterprise Data Management Council’s DCAM standard for completeness, accuracy, timeliness and so forth will provide deltas and data requiring remediation to meet quality levels.